 - 20 patients enrolled in methadone programs

 - 8 staff members—drug treatment counselors, case managers, nurses, and physicians

 - 4 PRSs

 Study participants could choose either semi-structured individual interviews (10 did) or focus groups (22 did), but not both.
-Those choosing focus groups could join only groups with other patients.
-Staff and PRSs had separate groups.
+Patient participants choosing focus groups could join only groups with other patients.
+Staff and PRSs had separate groups from patients.